sergiy-mykhailov/JavaScript/js/js_base.md

 - Step 5: Repeat Step 3 and 4 until the queue becomes empty or the node is founded.

 ### DFS (Depth First Search) Algorithm
-- Step1: Start Traversing with the head node.
+- Step 1: Start Traversing with the head node.
 - Step 2: Visit the adjacent node and push it into the stack.
 - Step 3: Repeat Step 2 until reach the leaf node.
 - Step 4: Once reached to the leaf node pop it from the stack.